-2

-Figure 3-1 Layout in factory for which measurement of RSSI is recorded.
+Figure 2 Layout in factory for which measurement of RSSI is recorded

-The observed RSSI measurement in LOS condition is shown in figure 3-2 below.
+The observed RSSI measurement in LOS condition is shown in figure 3 below.

-3

-Figure 3-2 RSSI Fluctuation in Factory (LOS)
+Figure 3 RSSI Fluctuation in Factory (LOS)

 This fluctuation in RSSI is due to motions of materials, parts, products and carriers in closed space.

-Example of Noises at 1.9GHz and 2.4GHz:
+Example of Noises:

-While carrying radio measurement within the factory environment strong noise signals are observed within the 1.9 GHz band and the 2.4 GHz band.
-These are shown in Figure 3-3.
+While carrying radio measurement within the factory environment strong noise signals were observed within the 1.9 GHz band and the 2.4 GHz band.
+These are shown in Figure 4.